anthony-roncal/calculator/README.md

 # odin-calculator

-This creates a web calculator for The Odin Project.
+This is a practice project for The Odin Project: Calculator.